Below are the key issues you will need to consider once you decided to register a Brazilian company.

 Brazilian companies generally must have a registered office with a unique address.
 In some circumstances, a company may use a virtual office for administrative purposes or if it is a service provider.
-Companies selling goods must own their warehouses or have a lease in place with a third-party warehouse.
+Companies selling goods can lease their own warehouses or have a lease in place with a third-party warehouse.
 The warehouse needs to be suitable for the company’s operations and may be inspected by tax officers to confirm that it is suitable for the company’s operations.

 8. Are you willing to disclose the full chain of control of the Brazilian company to the Brazilian banks and Federal Tax Department?

-Brazilian law requires that foreign shareholders of Brazilian entities disclose the ultimate beneficiaries (ultimate beneficial owners or “UBOs”) all the way to the individual or publicly listed holding company – see further here.
+Brazilian law requires that foreign shareholders of Brazilian entities disclose the ultimate beneficiaries to (ultimate beneficial owners or “UBOs”) all the way to the individual or publicly listed holding company – see further here).

-Additionally, due to internal bank controls, all Brazilian banks request that the full chain of ownership of the Brazilian entity be disclosed as a condition to opening a bank account.
+Additionally, due to internal bank controls, all Brazilian banks demand that the full chain of ownership of the Brazilian entity be disclosed as a condition to opening a bank account.

 9. Have you selected a name for the Brazilian company?